Chaotic Correlation Functions with Complex Fermions

 For classical dynamical systems, characterized by phase space coordinates $\{q(t), p(t)\}$, where $q(t)$ and $p(t)$ are generalized positions and generalized momenta.
 A particular trajectory is represented by $q(t)$.
 High sensitivity of the late time trajectory with respect to the initial condition can be quantified as:

 where $\lambda_{\rm L}$ is the so-called Lyapunov exponent and the right-most expression above is the Poisson bracket\cite{strogatzDynSys}.
 By virtue of the correspondence principle, we obtain a quantum mechanical characterization, by replacing the Poisson bracket with a commutator: $\{ q(t), p(t) \} \to - i \hbar [ q(t), p(t) ]$\cite{Shenker:2013pqa}.
-Instead of computing the commutator, one instead calculates the squared commutator, so that there is no spurious cancellation due to destructive phases.
+Instead of computing the commutator, one calculates the squared commutator, so that there is no spurious cancellation due to destructive phases.
 This argument, however, is limited and does not necessarily imply that allowing for such phases will always cancel the chaotic growth.
-In this article, we will explicitly calculate the cubic power of the commutator, which will explicitly display the exponential growth behaviour.
+In this article, we will calculate the cubic power of the commutator, which will explicitly display the exponential growth behaviour.

-Thus, we can define a generic function for the diagnostic of chaos:
+We define a generic function for the diagnostic of chaos:

 where $n \in {\mathbb Z}_+$, and $V$ and $W$ are two self-adjoint operators and the expectation value is defined with respect to a particular state of the system.
 Note that, in defining the chaos diagnostic in (\ref{cfunc}), we have recast the chaotic property as a feature of $n$-point correlation function of the system.
-A straightforward analogy with the classical limit does not preclude a two-point function from displaying the exponential growth, but we know of no explicit example of the same.
 In this article, we will explicitly discuss the case for $n=3$ in a thermal state.

 Before doing so, let us briefly look at the $n=2$ case.
 Written explicitly, the commutator contains various four-point functions with no particular time-ordering, since $t_1$ and $t_2$ are defined without any ordering.
 For a thermal state expectation value, using the KMS conditions\footnote{KMS condition is simply the Euclidean periodicity condition on thermal correlators.
 For example, for two operators $V(0)$ and $W(t)$, the KMS condition on the two-point function reads: